awaregroup/Intelligent-Edge-in-a-Day/lab02/IoT-PnP-DeviceIdentity-API.md

 ## Adding View to IoT Central

-The template does not provide views (graphs etc).
+The template does not provide views (graphs etc) by default.
 Let's add a new view to the template.
 IoT Central can generate `Default view` based on DCM.
 You can customize views based on your needs as well.

 1. Navigate to `Device templates` view